- A seasonal flu shot is the single best way to protect against the flu.

 The flu virus changes and adapts every year, which is why it’s so widespread and difficult to avoid.
 New vaccines are created and released every year to keep up with these rapid changes.
 Before each new flu season, federal health experts predict which three strains of the flu are most likely to thrive.
 They use that information to manufacture the appropriate vaccines.

-Certain groups are at an increased risk for catching the flu and developing potentially dangerous flu-related complications.
+Certain groups are at an increased risk for getting the flu and developing potentially dangerous flu-related complications.
 It’s important that people in these high risk groups be vaccinated.
 According to the CDC, these individuals include:

 - pregnant women